A Sensitivity Analysis of Multi-Event Audio Grounding in Audio LLMs: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We present a large-scale sensitivity analysis of multi-event audio grounding in audio-capable LLMs using present-event and similarity-filtered absent-event queries to measure how scene complexity affects grounding and false alarms.
 Across four SOTA audio LLMs, increasing event count consistently reduces TPR and raises FPR, indicating that separating present from absent events remains challenging in complex scenes.
 Prompt choice strongly affects robustness and often trades higher recall for more false alarms.
 Our confidence analysis further suggests increased uncertainty in complex audio, highlighting that current audio LLMs have substantial room for improvement in handling complex scenes.
-In future work, we plan to investigate the effect of faithfulness-improvement methods such as contrastive decoding in complex audio scenes.
-We hope our analysis will facilitate research on faithful audio grounding.
+We hope our analysis will facilitate future research on faithful audio grounding.